mkrainij-sugarcrm/laravel-bean/README.md

 This package is meant to be installed via [Composer](https://getcomposer.org/).
 These directions assume you have composer installed and working.

-In the root directory of your laravel application you create a `composer.json` file.
+In the root directory of your laravel application you should have a `composer.json` file.
 Within that file, add a line for laravel-bean to the `require` section.
 As an example (Here `...` indicates other stuff in your composer.json file which may exist):
 ```
 {
 	"name": "laravel/laravel",